topps2k/simpleab-sdk-js/README.md

 ## Support

-If you encounter any issues or have questions about using the SimpleAB SDK, please [open an issue](https://github.com/yourusername/simpleab-sdk-js/issues) on our GitHub repository.
+If you encounter any issues or have questions about using the Simple A/B SDK, please [open an issue](https://github.com/yourusername/simpleab-sdk-js/issues) on our GitHub repository.